shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Before it could splash down, the small lady spit into the air, and then flicked a glowing finger at it, flinging the magic spit wad at the acid potion.
 The acid potion exploded mid-air above the bandits!
 And the magic spit wad became a deluge of water, raining down on the bandits.

-The bandits scream as their clothes melted off their skin, their skin melted off their flesh, and their flesh melted off their bones.
+The bandits screamed as their clothes melted off their skin, their skin melted off their flesh, and their flesh melted off their bones.
 When the acid rain finally stopped, the bandits were nothing more than a pile of bones and weapons.

 “I knew I should have hired that necromancer!”
 Robin Hood cursed.
 He knelt down to punch the small lady into the ground.

 But the half-orc swung his battle axe into his fingers, chopping them off.
-He swung at his legs even more, making it hard for him to keep his balance.
+He swung at his legs even more, making it harder for him to keep his balance.

 Finally, an arrow shot right through his larger-than-normal skull.